EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Experiments

 We start by comparing our method to previously published odometry and SLAM methods on the MSC dataset \cite {choi2023msc}.
 Our comparative study encompasses several vision, LiDAR, and 4D radar SLAM baselines.
 Specifically, ORB-SLAM3 \cite{campos2021orb}, a widely recognized visual SLAM system, and LEGO-LOAM \cite{shan2018lego}, a LiDAR-based SLAM approach, are selected for comparison.
 For fair comparison, we use only a stereo camera for ORB-SLAM3 as all baselines employ a single sensor, focusing solely on comparing odometry.
 For radar, we compare with 4DRadarSLAM \cite{zhang20234DRadarSLAM}, the only open-source algorithm in 4D radar slam, including two options: GICP and APDGICP.
 Our evaluation primarily revolves around Absolutely Trajectory Error (ATE) and Relative Pose Error (RPE) metrics \cite{grupp2017evo}, with RTK serving as the ground truth.
 The corresponding scenes are depicted in Fig. \ref{msc_scene}, encompassing static (U\_{}A0, U\_B0{}), high-dynamic (U\_{}C0, U\_{}D0, U\_{}F0), high-speed (U\_{}D0, U\_{}D1), night (U\_{}D1), snowy (R\_{}A2, R\_{}D2), and loop environments (U\_{}A0, R\_{}A2).

 We present the odometry error in Tab. \ref{result_msc} and depict the trajectory results in Fig. \ref{msc_rpg}.
 Unexpectedly, we observe that our errors are lower than those of ORB-SLAM3 across nearly all scenarios and are approaching the level of LiDAR, or even surpassing it in some scenarios.
-In static environments (U\_{}A0, U\_B0{}), owing to precise ego velocity estimation, our EFEAR-4D method converge to a relatively accurate pose estimate, outperforming other comparative methods.
-In sequence U\_{}B0, the dense vegetation makes it challenging for LiDAR to distinguish columnar features, leading to degradation in the performance of LEGO-LOAM.
-The other two radar methods exhibit significant errors due to the lack of feature extraction.
-In high-speed environment, rapid motion causes a large distance between the point cloud of consecutive frames, resulting in fewer features available for matching.
-As the FOV of LiDAR is much larger than radar, LEGO-LOAM demonstrates superior stability and performance.
-Similar to radar, the limited FOV of camera leads to rapid performance degradation of ORB-SLAM3.

-In dynamic environments, by removing dynamic objects and benefiting from the weak reflection on pedestrians or other dynamic objects, our method is minimally affected by dynamic objects, unlike other methods, particularly vision-based and LiDAR-based approaches.
-Furthermore, compared with GICP and APDGICP, our method extracts features and filters unstable points based on intensity, further enhancing our odometry performance.
-In snowy environments, particularly in R\_{}D2, where LEGO-LOAM occasionally fails to register frames, radar-based methods outperform those utilizing other sensors, demonstrating the efficacy of radar in all weather conditions.
+In static environments (U\_{}A0, U\_{}B0), our EFEAR-4D method achieves accurate pose estimation due to precise ego-velocity estimation, outperforming other methods.
+In sequence U\_{}B0, dense vegetation challenges LiDAR, degrading LEGO-LOAM's performance.
+Other radar methods show significant errors due to lack of feature extraction.
+In high-speed environments, rapid motion causes large gaps between the consecutive point cloud, reducing features for matching.
+Our method maintains low error rates due to accurate ego-velocity estimation.
+LEGO-LOAM's larger FOV results in better stability and performance than radar and camera methods, such as ORB-SLAM3, which suffer from limited FOV.
+In dynamic environments, our method minimizes the impact of dynamic objects by removing them and leveraging weak reflections, outperforming vision-based and LiDAR-based methods.
+It also outperforms GICP and APDGICP by extracting features and filtering unstable points.
+In snowy environments, particularly in R\_{}D2, radar-based methods outperform others as LEGO-LOAM occasionally fails to register frames, demonstrating radar's efficacy in all weather conditions.